Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Step 4: Look Through the Rifle’s Bore and Position the Target at the Center

-Make sure there are equal amounts of distance between the center and all around it, and then…
+Make sure there are EQUAL amounts of distance between the center and all around it, and then…

-Look through your rifle’s scope to see where the crosshairs hit:
+Look through your rifle’s scope to see where the crosshairs hit.

-• Then adjust the turrets, turn your adjustment knobs, and bring the crosshairs up and down to the center.
+Adjust the turrets, turn your adjustment knobs, and bring the crosshairs up and down to the center.

-• After, take your unloaded gun and on your sturdy rest, then look through the barrel and rifle scope.
+After, take your unloaded gun and on your sturdy rest, then look through the barrel and rifle scope.

 What should you see?
-Here’s what:

 Both the barrel and scope should be perfectly aligned in a straight line and have the same center of the target.